bongjinkoo/bongjinkoo.github.io/index.md

 # [](#news)News

+_16 May, 2017_ - Our paper _Deformable Registration of a Preoperative 3D Liver Volume to a Laparoscopy Image using Contour and Shading Cues_ is accepted for _MICCAI 2017_.
+The paper will be available soon!

 _July, 2016_ - I moved to EnCoV at Université Clermont Auvergne, France, as a Postdoctoral Researcher.

 * * *